-Now let's go back to Matthew five and let's look at a verse that we've covered again in the past-because the spirit of deception will come along and say: 'That's not so important.
-This is not so important.
-The other thing is not so important.'
-Or as one man who is a high minister in the Church of God, when he was found sitting in the Sizzler eating shrimp by church members-they asked him, 'Well, what are you eating shrimp for?'
-I'm a Gentile.
+The spirit of deception will come along and say: 'That's not so important; this is not so important; the other thing is not so important.'
+Or as one man who is a high minister in the Church of God, when he was found sitting in the Sizzler eating shrimp by church members, they asked him, 'Well, what are you eating shrimp for?'
+I'm a Gentile!
 It is the least commandment that people want to do away with.
 Now the commandment for the Sabbath is not one of the least, it's one of the most important.

-One of the very basic things, this is one of the very first things that you heard and that you understood when God was calling you-correct?
-Yes!
+One of the very basic things, this is one of the very first things that you heard and that you understood when God was calling you.
 But this is one of the most profound things that we need to understand in a continual, ongoing basis for our relationship with God the Father and Jesus Christ and walking in the Light and walking in the Truth and practicing the Truth.

 Matthew 5:17: "Do not think that I have come to abolish the Law or the Prophets; I did not come to abolish, but to fulfill.
 For truly I say to you, until the heaven and the earth shall pass away, one jot or one tittle shall in no way pass from the Law until everything has been fulfilled... [or 'until all are fulfilling it.'] ...
-Therefore, whoever shall break one of these least commandments, and shall teach men so, shall be called least in the kingdom of heaven; but whoever shall practice and teach them...
-The Greek is 'poieo' meaning to practice.
+Therefore, whoever shall break one of these least commandments, and shall teach men so, shall be called least in the Kingdom of Heaven; but whoever shall practice and teach them..." (vs 17-19)-the Greek is 'poieo' meaning to practice.

 That ties right in exactly with 1-John 1, that we are to be practicing the Truth.
-Not acknowledge that the Truth is truth, but to acknowledge it and to practice it.] ...this one shall be called great in the kingdom of heaven" (vs 17-19).
+Not acknowledge that the Truth is truth, but to acknowledge it and to practice it.

+"...this one shall be called great in the Kingdom of Heaven" (v 19).

-Now, think of the Ten Commandments.
+Think of the Ten Commandments.
 I'm sure you should have those memorized.
 Which of those would you consider is the 'least'?
-Let's go another step further: Which commandment would you think is the least commandment to you? and you then have justified not keeping that commandment-which are parts of the words of God-and so therefore you are becoming a 'twilight' Christian.
+Let's go another step further: Which commandment would you think is the least commandment to you? and you then have justified not keeping that commandment-which are parts of the words of God-and therefore, you are becoming a 'twilight' Christian.